 The springtime environment naturally brings more rain and wind; this increases the pollen in the plants and trees, which is vital in nature’s cycle.
-The pollen needs to move to the female part (pistil) of the plant so it can create seeds and fruits.
+The pollen needs to move to the female part (pistil) of the plant to create seeds and fruits.
 Unfortunately, this can increase allergies for humans and can make life uncomfortable.
 Fortunately, you can find relief from natural remedies.

 Tips for Reducing Allergies Naturally:

-1) Strengthen your immune system; reduce your stress, get plenty of rest and sleep, eat a healthy diet full of fruits, vegetables, protein, and nuts.
+1) Strengthen your immune system; reduce your stress, get plenty of rest and sleep,eat a healthy diet full of fruits, vegetables, protein, and nuts.
 Increase your water intake.
-Reduce your consumption of sugar, dairy, bread, and processed foods as these can produce more mucus.
+Reduce your sugar consumption, dairy, bread, and processed foods as these can produce more mucus.

 2) Adapt to your local environment.
 You can do so by giving your body small doses of the grass and pollen that are irritating it.
 You can do this by using local honey which can naturally reduce your allergy symptoms over time.
 Bees create nectar from the local plants which contain trace amounts of the very pollen that could be making you feel uneasy.

 If you are not allergic to bee products, start by taking one-two tablespoons of local honey or bee pollen daily, which can naturally enhance your immune system and reduce your allergy symptoms over time.

 3) Use a neti pot to flush your sinuses.
-The neti pot is a powerful sinus cleanser, a traditional Ayurvedic therapy, that dates back thousands of years.
-In Sanskrit “neti” means “nasal cleansing.”
-I use this as a first response to any itchy or stuffy nose to quickly reduce any long-term sinus and respiratory issues.
+The neti pot is a powerful sinus cleanser, a traditional Ayurvedic therapy that dates back thousands of years.
+In Sanskrit, “neti” means “nasal cleansing.”
+I use this as a first response to any itchy or stuffy nose to quickly reduce long-term sinus and respiratory issues.

 The nasal passages are an elaborate system of tiny passageways.
 These passageways can get filled with dirt and pollen, that are easily trapped.
 Until these foreign substances are released, your body will naturally keep trying to flush them from your system, which will create lots of mucous and a runny or stuffy nose, coughing, sneezing, and watery eyes.